 Reward Good Behavior

 This is essentially referred to as positive reinforcement, which harkens back to the overall theme of positivity mentioned earlier.
-It takes the focus away from the negativity of a situation, and instead looks at what a child is doing right.
-This website lists some great ways for you to start using the technique of positive reinforcement in your parenting, and it can certainly be used when attempting to motivate kids to learn, particularly in terms of using a rewards system to encourage this kind of positive behavior to continue.
+It takes the focus away from the negativity of a situation, and instead looks at what a child is doing right. lists some great ways for you to start using the technique of positive reinforcement in your parenting, and it can certainly be used when attempting to motivate kids to learn, particularly in terms of using a rewards system to encourage this kind of positive behavior to continue.
 What the reward is depends on you, and it does not have to be extravagant.

 Ensure Kids Are Active Participants